docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Testing
 ================================================================================

 Try using your plug-in in RAM previews to ensure you handle out-of-memory conditions gracefully.
 Does your plug-in handle running out of memory gracefully?

-If you receive `PF_Err_OUT_OF_MEMORY <#_bookmark247>`__ when requesting memory, do you pass it back to After Effects?
+If you receive ``PF_Err_OUT_OF_MEMORY`` (from :ref:`effect-basics/errors.error-codes`) when requesting memory, do you pass it back to After Effects?

 What happens when your video effect is applied to an audio-only layer?
 Test with projects created using older versions of your plug-in.